 The procedures contained in this policy apply to all staff, volunteers, sessional workers, students, agency staff or anyone working on behalf of Adswood Primary School.
-We expect that this policy takes primacy over other agency policies when work is being delivered on this site and on our behalf, as we maintain a duty of care to all in our school/college community.
-Any expected exception to this must be named and negotiated ahead of work being undertaken Colleagues from partner agencies who are based in our school adhere to school policies regarding reporting concerns, safer working practice and the use of ICT.
-Any parties hiring our facilities should also refer to safeguarding clauses in our hire agreement, and also note that in line with KCSiE 2023, we will ask for policies to be shared, and report any issues to the LA /Lado where appropriate.
+We expect that this policy takes primacy over other agency policies when work is being delivered on this site and/or on our behalf, as we maintain a duty of care to all in our school/college community.
+Any expected exception to this must be named and negotiated ahead of work being undertaken.
+Any parties hiring our facilities should also refer to safeguarding clauses in our hire agreement, and also note that in line with KCSiE 2024, we will ask for policies to be shared, and report any issues to the LA /Lado where appropriate.